 Called the Amazon Leadership Principles they clearly set out what is expected of every employee at every level in the business, they have served to attract the type of employee and leader that Bezos wants in the business to take it forward.

-In the following video with Business Insider filmed in 2014 Bezos talks to his leadership principles and how they've helped him succeed.
+In the following video with Business Insider filmed in 2014 Bezos talks about his leadership principles and how they've helped him succeed.

 When Bezos started Amazon his business plan was very specific, to sell books cheaply online and disrupt the existing retail book market.

-As this strategy worked, he realised that music and video could also be sold on the Amazon platform.
+As this strategy worked, he realized that music and video could also be sold on the Amazon platform.

 In this interview with Bloomberg he explains what propelled him to diversify into different product areas.

 A simple email to 1000 Amazon customers, asking what else they would like to buy.
 In short market research.
 But something else emerged.